-If you see an increase in carrier filtering you messages, these questions provide some general guidelines for sending messages:
+If you see an increase in carrier filtering of your messages, these questions provide some general guidelines for sending messages:

 Carriers in the US sometimes report to PastorsLine when a message has been filtered.
 If you suddenly see that a large number of your messages are resulting in a status of “Undelivered” with a 30007 error, the carrier has taken some sort of action which has caused your message to be filtered.

 I think my number has been blacklisted by a carrier.
-Can I get it removed?
+Can I get it removed from the blacklist?

 No. However most blacklists in the US and Canada use a “cooling off” period, which means that most numbers will automatically be removed from the blacklist after a period of time.
 This period of time varies based on how many messages were blocked by the carrier from this number, and carriers do not share this time period with us.